-Kinder Morgan Canada raises C$5.5 billion as Trans Mountain faces block
+Kinder Morgan Canada raises C$5.5 bln as Trans Mountain faces block

 "We'll be committed to challenging this project all the way through," she said.
 "There'll absolutely be follow-up discussions with those banks."

-Ratings agency DBRS Ltd on Friday placed Kinder Morgan Cochin ULC, the Canadian parent company's operating subsidiary, at "BBB."
+Ratings agency DBRS Ltd on Friday placed Kinder Morgan Cochin ULC, the Canadian parent company's operating subsidiary, at BBB (high).

 The Trans Mountain expansion has "execution risks" including political and environmental opposition, the agency said.
 "In its rating assessment, DBRS has conservatively assumed a project delay of one year."